JohannesKonings/JohannesKonings.github.io/_posts/2020-12-06-amplify_admin_ui_user_management.md

 ![user management create user]({{ site.baseurl }}/img/2020-12-06-amplify_admin_ui_user_management/user_management_create_user.png)

 Type in the user data.
+The user will get an email with the username and temporary password.

 ![user management user data]({{ site.baseurl }}/img/2020-12-06-amplify_admin_ui_user_management/user_management_user_data.png)

+# User sign in process

 Then the user can log in with his username and temporary password.